War of the flags: III Corps

 estimated in excess of 400 killed.
 The damage and disruption caused in enemy bases in the Long Nguyen Secret Zone and the Boi Loi Woods were extensive.
 Heavily supported by B-52s, the ARVN disrupted the PAVN's plans for pre-ceasefire operations.
 The PAVN 7th Division was forced to deploy in the Michelin plantation and the ARVN contained it there during this critical time.
 The Michelin operation also forced the PAVN to keep major elements of the 9th Division in defensive positions around An Lộc and Lộc Ninh in Bình Long Province.
 Intelligence reports had indicated that the 9th was to play an important role in the Tây Ninh attacks.

 The number and intensity of attacks by fire significantly increased from 23 through 25 January.
 Widespread attacks by fire and assault began on the 26th and 27th against ARVN and RF/PF outposts, mostly on those located in defense of major lines of communication.
 Among those hit were Trảng Bàng on Highway 1, the vicinity of Trảng Bom in Biên Hòa Province, the junction of Highways 1 and 20 in Long Khánh Province, Highway 13 south of Chơn Thành and north of Lái Thiêu in Bình Dương Province, Highway 15 south of Long Thành and north of Phuoc Le and Highway 23 in southern Phước Tuy Province near Đất Đỏ.
 PAVN/VC casualties were fairly heavy, especially along Highway 13 south of Chơn Thành, where the PAVN/VC lost over 120 killed.

-The PAVN/VC attained some short-term successes, about 144 hamlets were reported contested at one lime or another during the period 23–29 January 1973.
+The PAVN/VC attained some short-term successes, about 144 hamlets were reported contested at one time or another during the period 23–29 January 1973.
 Nevertheless, by 3 February only 14 hamlets remained under PAVN/VC control, and four days later all hamlets in the region were back under control of South Vietnamese forces.
 The line-of-communication interdictions were also short lived; all major roads were open by 1 February.

 In keeping with the PAVN goal of political control, terrorist attacks during the brief campaign were few, apparently on the theory that widespread terrorism would antagonize the people.
 As it was, in most instances the people would leave their hamlets as the PAVN/VC forces entered and return only when South Vietnamese forces had ejected the PAVN/VC.
 The PAVN's political objectives were not achieved, the attempt to seize Tây Ninh never approached success, and RF/PF forces were able to clear the PAVN/VC from out lying hamlets with only minimal assistance from the ARVN.
 The cost of the campaign for the PAVN/VC was heavy; over 2,000 PAVN/VC troops were killed and 41 captured.
 A large proportion of the casualties occurred in VC forces; they were weak at the beginning and weaker still at the end.